 Scan the Pages of the Holy Bible

-The very first thing that you have to do is to scan the pages of the Bible.
+The very first thing that you have to do to preserve Bible is to scan the pages of the Bible.
 Now, the purpose of the tasks for you is to observe damages.
 If some of the pages are wrinkled, straighten them out, so you prevent further breakage of the Bible, and if there is tearing, you can use Scotch tape to put them together.

 However, if the pages are falling out or has obtained water damage, you may need an expert to restore them and make them usable once again.

 Store Them in the Right Storage Spot

 Secondly, you have to store them in the right storage spot.
 The recommended storage area of the Bible should be within room temperature.
 You should keep your Bible and other books as well from the direct heat of the sunlight.
 Ideally, the room should be cool, dry, and dark, which is similar to the conditions you’ll find inside a closet.